 Investment The Council has in excess of 200 investment properties.
-An Investment assets totaling £3.472m have not been revalued in Property Asset annual valuation of all these assets is not practical, therefore 2019-20.
+An Investment assets totaling £3.472m have not been revalued Property Asset annual valuation of all these assets is not practical, therefore in 2019-20.
 In general, the asset valuations for investment Values only those assets with a value over £100k are valued annually properties have gone up by 3.6% in 2019-20.
-If the same with the remainder valued on a rolling 5 year basis. increase were to be applied to those investment properties not revalued, then this would require an adjustment of £0.125m to the asset valuation.
+If the same with the remainder valued on a rolling 5 year basis. increase were to be applied to those investment properties not revalued, then this would require an adjustment of as part of the annual process have been provided by the external valuer on the basis of 'material valuation uncertainty' in accordance with Valuation Technical and Performance Standard 3 (VPS 3) and Valuation Practice Guidance Application 10 (VPGA10) of the Royal Institution of Chartered Surveyors (RICS) Red Book Global.
+This uncertainty is caused by factors including the Covid-19 outbreak, which was declared a global pandemic on 11 March 2020, and Brexit, and means that less certainty and a higher degree of caution should be placed on the valuation of these assets than would otherwise be the case.